brianchaan/dotfiles/README.md

 1. Open LastPass.com and log in to have passwords available
 1. Log in to Apple ID
    - Open and configure App Store, Messages, FaceTime
    - Download and install apps on your account
 1. Add Internet Accounts
    - Open System Preferences > Internet Accounts
    - Add each account
    - Open and configure Calendar
      - Start week on Monday
      - Day starts at 7:00 AM
      - Day ends at 9:00 PM
      - Show 14 hours at a time
      - Default calendar: Google General
      - Turn off all alerts
 1. Configure any external hardware (mouse, keyboard, monitor)
 1. System Preferences that are difficult to set through terminal commands
    - Security & Privacy > General
      - Require password immediately after sleep or screen saver begins
    - Battery
      - Battery > Turn display off after: 30 minutes
      - Power Adapter > Turn display off after: 1 hour
    - Notifications > Do Not Disturb > Turn on Do Not Disturb:
      - Check > From: 10PM to 7AM
      - Check > When the display is sleeping
      - Check > When the screen is locked
      - Check > When mirroring to TVs and projectors
-    - Desktop & Screen Saver > Desktop
-        - Change desktop background
    - Users & Groups
      - Edit profile picture
    - Finder Preferences (not System Preferences)
      - Open Preferences and delete all tags
+1. Configure gpg to sign git commits
+   - Follow the instructions line-by-line in gpg.sh

 #### Configure Applications